ibm-cloud-docs/event-notifications/en-webhook-notifications-template.md

 For example, an incoming notification about an event can trigger a webhook destination to a backend microservice to act based on the content of the incoming notification.
 {: shortdesc}

-For more information about the Webhook destination, see [here](/docs/event-notifications?topic=event-notifications-en-destinations-webhook).
+For more information about the Webhook destination, see [Webhooks](/docs/event-notifications?topic=event-notifications-en-destinations-webhook).

 ## Constructing a webhook notification template
 {: #en-construct-webhook-template}

 Construct the template block.
-Make sure the template is a well-formed JSON that adheres to the Handlebars template syntax and semantics.
+Make sure that the template is a well-formed JSON that adheres to the Handlebars template syntax and semantics.

-Handlebars is a templating language that allows for dynamic content generation within templates.Handlebars can be used to customize notification messages using template variables and conditional logic.
+Handlebars is a templating language that allows for dynamic content generation within templates.
+Handlebars can be used to customize notification messages by using template variables and conditional logic.

-If the UI is used to create the template , Handlebars is used to create the payload for the body of the template.
-If API/CLI is used to create the template the payload must be encoded to the Base64 format.
+If the UI is used to create the template, Handlebars is used to create the payload for the body of the template.
+If API/CLI is used to create the template, then the payload must be encoded to the Base64 format.
 Refer the sample template for [UI](#webhook-template-ui) or [API/CLI](#webhook-template-api-cli).

 ### UI webhook notification template example